q3769/chunk4j/README.md

 It is imperative that all received chunks be stitched by the same Stitcher instance.
 The instance's `stitch` method should be repeatedly called on every chunk.
-With each call, if the input chunk is the last expected piece chopped from an original data unit, then the `stitch` method returns a nonempty `Optional` containing the completely restored bytes of the original data unit.
-Otherwise, if the input chunk is not the last one expected of its original data unit, then the `stitch` method returns an empty `Optional`, indicating no original data unit can yet be restored.
+With each call, if the input chunk is the last expected piece chopped from an original data unit, then the Stitcher returns a nonempty `Optional` containing the completely restored bytes of the original data unit.
+Otherwise, if the input chunk is not the last one expected of its original data unit, then the Stitcher keeps the chunk aside and returns an empty `Optional`, indicating no original data unit can yet be restored.

 The `stitch` method will only return each restored data unit once.
-The API client should process or retain each returned data unit since the Stitcher will not keep around any already-returned data unit.
+The API client should process or retain each returned data unit as the Stitcher will not keep around any already-returned data unit.

-The same Stitcher instance caches all the "pending" chunks received via the `stitch` method in different groups; each group represents one original data unit.
+The same Stitcher instance keeps/caches all the "pending" chunks received via the `stitch` method in different groups;
+each group represents one original data unit.
 When an incoming chunk renders its own corresponding group "complete" - that is, with that chunk, the group has gathered all the chunks of the original data unit, then

 - The entire group of chunks is stitched to restore the original data bytes;
 - The complete group of chunks is evicted from the Stitcher's cache;